KWR-Water/hgc/docs/source/api/hgc.io.rst

     # Print first lines of default database for mapping features.
     print(hgc.ner.default_feature_alias_dutch_english.head())

 By default, all columns are used except for 'CAS'.

 It is possible to change the selection of colums through the argument 'alias_cols' In the next example, we will attempt mapping using the CAS number.

-    """
+.. ipython:: python
     # example with mapping with CAS number
     df_feature_alias = hgc.ner.generate_entity_alias(
         df=hgc.ner.entire_feature_alias_table,